bharath2468/HCL/README.md

 3. Doctor Scheduling: Organize doctors' schedules, ensuring optimal utilization of resources and better patient care.

-4. Chatbot for Assistance: Integrated with a user-friendly chatbot, the system provides instant support to healthcare professionals.
+4. Chatbot for Assistance: The chatbot provides response to patient specific queries based on the patient's record using Redis for instant support to healthcare professionals.
 The chatbot is designed to clear doctors' doubts, offer quick access to medical guidelines, and facilitate communication, enhancing the overall workflow within the hospital.

 5. Role Based Access Control